jlord/jlord.github.io/src/about.md

 ---
 layout: base.njk
-title: Colophon
+title: About
 tags: pages
 ---

-It's the second page.
+This is an about page.